-- a) The applicant must be the owner and occupier of the relevant property; - b) Written applications must be submitted before 31 May for each financial year; - c) A Tax exemption certificate issued by the South African Revenue Services (SARS) as contemplated in Item1, 2 and 4 of Part 1 of the Ninth Schedule of the Income Tax Act, 1962 (No 58 of 1962) must be submitted together with the application for relief; - d) Independent schools must have a uniquely allocated education management information system(emis) number and must for the previous financial year provide proof that it received a subsidy from the relevant provincial department of education(at least the majority, 60% and more, of the sources of funding be from a combination of one or more government grants);
+- a) Applicant provides a copy of the NPO's registration certificate. - b) A Tax exemption certificate issued by the South African Revenue Services (SARS) as contemplated in Item1, 2 and 4 of Part 1 of the Ninth Schedule of the Income Tax Act, 1962 (No 58 of 1962) must be submitted together with the application for relief; - c) Independent schools must have a uniquely allocated education management information system(emis) number and must for the previous financial year provide proof that it received a subsidy from the relevant provincial department of education (at least the majority, 60% and more, of the sources of funding be from a combination of one or more government grants); - d) Written applications must be submitted on or before 31 May for each financial year in the prescribed format; - e) The Municipality retains the right to refuse to exempt properties if the details supplied in the application form are incomplete, incorrect or false.